JMBKoch/personal-website/content/CV/_index.md

    <span style="color: grey;"> July 2018.</span>

-     During this short-term internship I witnessed, executed and documentented therapy sessions with refugees.
+     During this short-term internship I witnessed, executed and documented therapy sessions with refugees.
 On top of this, I collected both quantitaive and qualitative data for an intervention study on the effects of a mindfulness intervention on the reduction of trauma-related symptoms in refugees.

     <br>